Realistic Defocus Blur for Multiplane Computer-Generated Holography: Targeting Scheme and Loss Function for Multiplane Computer-Generated Holography

-Inspired by Depth-of-Field (DoF) rendering~\cite{leimkuhler2018laplacian} in computer graphics, we introduce a new targeting scheme for identifying target images at each plane in depth.
+Inspired by Depth-of-Field (DoF) rendering~\cite{leimkuhler2018laplacian} in conventional 2D computer graphics, we introduce a new targeting scheme for identifying target images at each plane in depth.
 Commonly, a $V_{\mathrm{depth}}$ comes with an eight-bit pixel depth.
 Firstly, we quantize a given $V_{\mathrm{depth}}$.
 In a typical quantization step from our method, we quantize $V_{\mathrm{depth}}$ to a pixel depth between one to four bits (at most 16 consecutive planes).
 Our choice in the number of planes emerges from an earlier analysis~\cite{akcsit2019manufacturing}, in which RGBD natural image datasets are analyzed by taking into account the human visual system's DoF.
 Quantized depth images help us identify regions from $P_{\mathrm{target}_k}$ as in-focus regions, $P_{\mathrm{focus}_k}$, and out of focus, $P_{\mathrm{out}_k}$, at each depth level, $k$.
 We convolve regions of $P_{\mathrm{out}_k}$ with a Gaussian kernel to achieve a defocus similar to an incoherent case, $P_{\mathrm{defocus}_k}$.
 Here, the Gaussian kernel's size is in inverse relation with the distance to the focus plane.
 We sum $P_{\mathrm{defocus}_k}$ and $P_{\mathrm{focus}_k}$ using weights, leading to the final target form,

-where $P_{k}$ is the target image at k\textsuperscript{th} plane, and $w_0, w_1, w_2$ represents weights.
+where $P_{k}$ is the target image at k-th plane, and $w_0, w_1, w_2$ represents weights.
 These weights help us control brightness levels of sharp parts, blurry parts and overall image.
 To our knowledge, in multiplane CGH, our targeting scheme is the first to add defocus-blur to target images.